-Get a Good Carrier for Your Rabbit's Car Ride
+Get a Good Carrier

 Get Your Rabbit Used to Their Carrier

 - First, allow them to explore the carrier on their own.
 Place it on the floor during playtime and put a few favorite treats inside on top of a towel.

-After a while, gently put your rabbit in the carrier for a few minutes at a time with their favorite treat or toy.
+- After a while, gently put your rabbit in the carrier for a few minutes at a time with their favorite treat or toy.

-To get them adjusted to having to stay in the carrier start out by placing your rabbit in their carrier on the blanket with the treats.
+- To get them adjusted to having to stay in the carrier, start out by placing your rabbit in their carrier on the blanket with the treats.
 Close the door securely and pick up the carrier making sure to keep it close to your body, not swinging by your side like a bucket.

-Walk around the house and hold the carrier on your lap for a few minutes and eventually work up to keeping your rabbit in the carrier for 30 minutes before letting them hop out on their own.
+- Eventually, work up to keeping your rabbit in the carrier for 30 minutes before letting them hop out on their own.